reicolina/extend-it/README.md

 # extend-it [![Build Status](https://travis-ci.org/reinaldo13/extend-it.svg?branch=master)](https://travis-ci.org/reinaldo13/extend-it)
 A Javascript helper for creating a subclass that extends from a super class.
 It uses Object.create() internally to achieve classical inheritance.
-This is for single inheritance, which is all that JavaScript(<ES6) supports.
+This is for single inheritance, which is all what JavaScript (<ES6) supports.

 ## Installation
 ```shell